 Pulisic lived in England for a year at the age of seven, playing for the youth team of Brackley Town – and though that's not enough to qualify him for the Three Lions, his distinctly Eastern European surname most certainly would've given him a clue that he could have played for a nation on the continent.

-The Chelsea winger has a Croatian passport - but declined playing for the country to represent the United States men's national team instead.
+The Chelsea winger has a Croatian passport – but declined playing for the 2018 World Cup runners-up to represent the United States men's national team instead.

 7. Adnan Januzaj

-The Real Sociedad star also had claim to play for Serbia, Turkey and Croatia.
-Bet it was Roy Hodgson he really wanted to play for though...
+The now-Sevilla star also had claim to play for Serbia, Turkey and Croatia.
+Bet it was Roy Hodgson he really wanted to play for though…

 8. Pierre-Emerick Aubameyang

-Arsenal's captain is one of two Gabon internationals to have played in the Premier League - the other being Mario Lemina.
+Auba is one of two Gabon internationals to have played in the Premier League, the other being another man who knows west London well, Mario Lemina.

-But Auba was another player spoilt for choice.
-He was offered a call-up to the Italian under-19 side while he played for AC Milan - and his mother is Spanish.
+But the Chelsea forward was another player spoilt for choice.
+He was offered a call-up to the Italian under-19 side while he played for AC Milan – and his mother is Spanish.
 That makes it three European sides that he could have played for.

 9. Ivan Rakitic

 Ivan Rakitic came through the Basel academy, which no doubt gives a clue to where he was born and brought up.
-Switzerland is home to plenty of refugees and immigrants who have used the nation's neutral status in war to seek a safer place to live - and like the Xhaka family, Ivan Rakitic's parents came from Eastern Europe.
+Switzerland is home to plenty of refugees and immigrants who have used the nation's neutral status in war to seek a safer place to live – and like Granit Xhaka's family, Ivan Rakitic's parents came from Eastern Europe.

 Rakitic's mum and dad were both Croatian but unlike a lot of players on this list, the midfielder actually represented his other nationality, too.
 Rakitic turned out for the Swiss at youth level with the Switzerland under-17, under-19 and under-21 national teams before accepting Slaven Bilic's call to represent Croatia internationally.